AlexisBalayre/UK-Resume-LLM/README.md

 This script will train the model on your custom dataset, leveraging the previously generated question-answer pairs.

-## Converting and Quantizing the Model
+## Converting and Quantising the Model

 1. Clone the [llama.cpp](https://github.com/ggerganov/llama.cpp) repository and build the `llama` binary.